Nuada's carcass processing facilities were revamped in the mid-19th Century. Thu 07 December 2023

 And dated them to AD 500 - AD 900.
 Source: Archaeologists Discover a Hidden Ancient Henge in England

 Plenty of evidence suggests what Crowland's henge of truly monumental proportions might really have been.
-And when it might have stopped selling souvenir bone combs.
+And when its staff might have stopped using bone combs.

 A couple more pieces of extraordinary indirect evidence suggest Rockingham Forest once hosted an unusual concentration of violence and that concomitant of violence: carcass management skills.